giorgigutsaevi/bookmark_manager/README.md

 Bookmark Manager User Stories:

-1st User Story.
+User Story #1
-As a user;
+>As a user\
-So I can see all my saved bookmarks;
+>So I can see all my saved bookmarks\
-I want the program to show me a list of saved bookmarks
+>I want the program to show me a list of saved bookmarks

-2nd User Story:
+User Story #2
-As a user;
+>As a user\
-So I can add a bookmark;
+>So I can save a website\
-I want to the program to add a bookmark to my saved list of bookmarks;
+>I would like to add the website's URL and its title to my bookmark manager

-3rd User Story:
+User Story #3
-As a user;
+>As a user\
-So I can delete a bookmark;
+>So I can delete a bookmark\
-I want to the program to delete a bookmark from my saved list of bookmarks;
+>I want to the program to delete a bookmark from my saved list of bookmarks

-4th User Story:
+User Story #4
-As a user
+>As a user\
-So I can update a bookmark
+>So I can update a bookmark\
-I want to the program to update a bookmark from the list of saved bookmarks
+>I want to the program to update a bookmark from the list of saved bookmarks

 5th User Story:
 As a user;